Diatomaceous Earth Uses

 To use diatomaceous earth for insect control, simply sprinkle a fine layer in areas where pests are present or likely to travel, such as along baseboards, under appliances, and in cracks and crevices.
 Regular reapplication may be necessary for persistent infestations.
+You may even mix diatomaceous earth with water and spray on plants and trees!
 With its non-toxic and natural approach, diatomaceous earth offers an effective, environmentally friendly solution to keeping unwanted insects at bay in homes and gardens.
 For a more comprehensive look at diatomaceous earth for insect control, please click the underlined link.

 Diatomaceous Earth For Pets & Animals